 The south bed is entirely devoted to medicinal herbs, which were quite critical to the pioneers.
 Finally, on the eastern side you’ll find a native flower garden.
 These wonderful plants were here when the pioneers arrived....beauty is a useful reason to have them in an herb garden!

 The herb garden, spring 2012.

 Today in the Garden: There are currently over 30 different kinds of herbs planted within the herb garden and the garden is open for sniffing, touching, and harvesting 24/7.
-You can walk through the garden with a Chippewa Garden Club member at either the Corn Roast or Apple Butter Festival.
+You can walk through the garden with a Chippewa Garden Club member at either the Corn Roast or Apple Butter Festivals held in August and October each year.
 You can also arrange for a private tour for yourself, your family, or your organization.
-Contact Jo Ann Bartsch at 440-740-0034 or by e-mail (firstname.lastname@example.org) to make arrangements.
+Contact Jo Ann Bartsch at 440-740-0034 or by e-mail (email@example.com) to make arrangements.

-Chippewa Garden Club members will be working in the garden every Friday morning during the 2014 growing season.
-Visitors with trowels in hand are certainly welcome to help and harvest!
-The garden will be renovated this year (fence repairs and painting) as part of an Eagle Scout project.
-It's been over 30 years and the Chippewa Garden Club and the Brecksville Historical Association have remained true to initial purpose and theme for the garden:
+Chippewa Garden Club members generally work in the garden every Friday morning during the growing season.
+Visitors with trowels or clippers in hand are certainly welcome to help and harvest!
+It's been over 35 years and the Chippewa Garden Club and the Brecksville Historical Association have remained true to initial purpose and theme for the garden: